simi216/mva-trainer/README.md

 ### Hyperparameter Grid Search
 The framework includes integration with the Condor job scheduler for distributed training and evaluation.
 The Condor scripts are located in the `CONDOR` directory.
 The `HypParamGridSearch` subdirectory contains scripts for performing hyperparameter grid search using Condor.
 The `run_training.sh` script is used to run the training of the models using Condor.
 The `train_hyperparameter.py` script is used to train the models with specified hyperparameters.

-### Distributed PreProcessing
-The `Preprocessing` subdirectory contains scripts for performing distributed preprocessing using Condor.
-The `run_preprocessing.sh` script is used to run the preprocessing of the data using Condor.
-The `submitPreProcessing.sh` script is used to submit the preprocessing jobs to Condor.
-Provide the `input_file` argument to the script to specify the input file for preprocessing.